repz-cmod/rzub/README.md

 ### Configuration:
-In order to run the project, you need your `rzub.jar` file and `config.json` file to be in same folder.
-You can get a sample of the config file from [env directory](https://github.com/repz-cmod/rzub/tree/main/env).
-Rename it to `config.json`
+There are two configuration files that you will need in order to be able to run RZUB.
+These configuration files are available in [env directory](https://github.com/repz-cmod/rzub/tree/main/env).
+Rename them to `settings.json` and `access.json` by removing the `-sample` from their names and edit them.
+You may want to keep these files in same directory as `rzub.jar` or learn how to pass their location to the jar file in **Run** section below.

+#### settings.json

+Base configuration of the bot

 - In modules section you can enable or disable application modules by changing values of `true` or `false`.
 See #modules-section below to understand more.
 - `iw4madminUrl` should point to your IW4MAdmin url ending with a `/`
 - You need to create a database for this bot.
-  - The fastest way to initialize database for the bot is to set `"hbm2ddl": "create"` in config.json for the first run.
+  - The fastest way to initialize database for the bot is to set `"hbm2ddl": "create"` in settings.json for the first run.
 This initializes the database for you.
   - Then, for normal runs change it to `"hbm2ddl": "validate"`. (restart is required)
   - If you are updating the bot and you need the database to be updated, probably its best choice to set `"hbm2ddl": "update"`
   - Supporting `driver` values: `org.mariadb.jdbc.Driver` (MariaDB, default) - `com.mysql.jdbc.Driver` (MySQL)
   - Supported `dialect` values: `org.hibernate.dialect.MariaDB103Dialect` (MariaDB, default) - `org.hibernate.dialect.MySQL5InnoDBDialect` (MySQL InnoDB)
 - `discord -> token`: bot token on discord
 - `discord -> channels -> access-grant`: ID of the channel used for "access grant" feature (see modules, this can be disabled, empty value also works)

-- `discord -> rokes`:
-  - `management`: Highest rank in server for very restricted commands
-  - `jmanagement`: Lower rank with more normal administration (usually read only) commands
-  - `base_member_role`: ID of role for normal users (useful for "acess grant" module)
-  - `donator`: ID of role for donators
-- `discord -> ipb`: list of user id's that can perform `!ipb` and `!ipb2` commands
+#### access.json

+Using this configuration file you can determine which users or roles can access to certain commands using list of their IDs.
+You can also go crazy and make them public which is not recommended at all!

 ### Run

-Assuming you have `rzub.jar` and `config.json` in same location:
+Assuming you have `rzub.jar`, `settings.json` and `access.json` in same location:

 Linux:
 ```